How to live by Faith, and Not by law?

 5 The apostles said to the Lord, “Increase our faith!”
 6 He replied, “If you have faith as small as a mustard seed, you can say to this mulberry tree, ‘Be uprooted and planted in the sea,’ and it will obey you. - Luke 17:5-6 NIV

-If God is calling you to feed your neighbor, or pay for the person behind you.
+If God is calling you to feed your neighbor or pay for the person behind you.
 Trust that he will provide.
-(This is how God sometimes chooses to provide, by using other people).
+(Sometimes God chooses to provide by using other people).

 26 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they? - Matthew 6:26 NIV

 If God has promised you something, trust him, expecting.